jakesmith4/smith-construction-1/README.md

-# House Building Construction Website
+# HOUSE BUILDING CONSTRUCTION WEBSITE

 [SEE FULL SITE HERE ON NETLIFY](https://smithconstruction.netlify.app/)

+# Technologies Used

 ## _**Built With Bootstrap**_